Falling Leaf Rally Information

 - Friday noon through Sunday morning 10 AM, October 13th, 14th, 15th, 2017

 - $30.00.
 Under age 16 are free. $5.00 instant cash rebate for volunteers as long as volunteer duties are available.
 Sign up at the registration desk in the Lion’s Den.
 Rally Pin to first 500.
 Saturday only day pass is $10.
 Wrist-band required for entry.

 - Hot Showers & Flush Toilets.
-Free Firewood and two-nights camping.
+Free Firewood and camping for two nights.
 Enclosed heated meeting hall.

 - Included Food:

 - Free lemonade, hot chocolate, hot tea, hot coffee, and ice.
 Free Hot Dog Roast (with chili, pork & beans, slaw, chips, and soda) starts Friday 5:00 pm till 8:00 pm (approximately).
 Saturday night pizza for volunteers and vendors.

 - Optional Paid Meals:

 - Several vendors in attendance.
 (Bikes, Tires, clothing, helmets and accessories, demo rides, after-market accessories.)
 Check vendor section below.

-The Falling Leaf Rally is hosted by the Gateway Riders Motorcycle Club, St. Louis, Missouri.
+The Falling Leaf Rally is hosted by the Gateway Riders BMW Motorcycle Club, St. Louis, Missouri.
 We are charter club #22 in the Motorcycle Owners of America (MOA) organization.
 The Gateway Riders have sponsored the Falling Leaf Rally since 1976.
 We traditionally hold the rally the second full weekend in October.

 The rally is at the Lions Club Fairgrounds in Potosi, Missouri.
 Potosi is about 60 miles South Southeast of St. Louis.